Follow Italianism

 However, the vote was marked by a significant absence: the Lega, the party led by the deputy prime minister Matteo Salvini, did not participate.

-The acronym's stance was interpreted in Roma as a political signal.
-Salvini disagrees with many of the amendments that restrict access to Italian citizenship for descendants born abroad.
-For him, the law needs to be revised, but not in the way it was presented.
+The party's stance was interpreted in Rome as a political signal.
+Salvini disagrees with a large part of the amendments that restrict access to Italian citizenship for descendants born abroad.
+For him, the law needs to be reviewed, but not in the way it was presented.

 “It is a relevant political fact, which demonstrates how much the decree does not satisfy even those who promoted it,” said the senator.
 Francesco Giacobbe, elected abroad by the Democratic Party (PD).
 According to him, the text is “confusing and unbalanced”.